rscarson/rustyscript/readme.md

 // The handle returned is used to get exported functions and values from that module.
-// We then call the entrypoint function, but do not need a return value. let module_handle = runtime.load_module(&script)?;
+// We then call the entrypoint function, but do not need a return value.
+//Load can be called multiple times, and scripts can import other loaded scripts
+// Using `import './filename.js'`
+let module_handle = runtime.load_module(&script)?;
 runtime.call_entrypoint::<Undefined>(&module_handle, &[ Runtime::arg(2) ])?;